-At September 30, 2021, the net book value of the Company's oil and natural gas properties was \$104 million, and depreciation, depletion and amortization ("DD&A") expense related to the Company's producing and non-producing oil and natural gas properties was \$7.7 million.
-As discussed in Note 1, the Company follows the successful efforts method of accounting for its oil and gas natural gas producing activities.
-DD&A on producing properties is recorded based on the units-of-production method on an individual property basis using proved or proved developed reserves, as applicable, as estimated by the Company's Independent Consulting Petroleum Engineers.
-Proved oil and natural gas reserves are estimated quantities of oil and natural gas which geological and engineering data demonstrate with reasonable certainty to be commercially recoverable in future years from known reservoirs under existing economic and operating conditions.
-The Company's Independent Consulting Petroleum Engineer, with assistance from the Company, prepares estimates of natural gas, crude oil and NGL reserves.
+Description of the Matter At September 30, 2022, the net book value of the Company's natural gas and oil properties was \$132.4 million, and depreciation, depletion and amortization ("DD&A") expense related to the Company's natural gas and oil properties was \$7.2 million.
+Of this amount, \$3.3 million relates to DD&A on working interest properties.
+As discussed in Note 1, the Company follows the successful efforts method of accounting for its natural gas and oil producing activities.
+DD&A on working interest properties is recorded based on the units-of-production method on an individual property basis using proved or proved developed reserves, as applicable, as estimated by the Company's Independent Consulting Petroleum Engineers.
+Proved natural gas, oil and NGL reserves are estimated quantities of natural gas, oil and NGL which geological and engineering data demonstrate with reasonable certainty to be commercially recoverable in future years from known reservoirs under existing economic and operating conditions.
+The Company's Independent Consulting Petroleum Engineer, with assistance from the Company, prepares estimates of natural gas, oil and NGL reserves.
 These estimates are based on available geologic and seismic data, reservoir pressure data, core analysis reports, well logs, analogous reservoir performance history, production data and other available sources of engineering, geological and geophysical information.
-For DD&A purposes, the reserve estimates are based on average individual product prices during the 12- month period prior to September 30, determined as an unweighted arithmetic average of the first-day-of-themonth price for each month within such period, unless prices were defined by contractual arrangements, excluding escalations based upon future conditions.
-Natural gas, crude oil and NGL prices are volatile and largely affected by worldwide production and consumption and are outside the control of management.
+For DD&A purposes, the reserve estimates are based on average individual product prices during the 12-month period prior to September 30, determined as an unweighted arithmetic average of the first-day-of-the-month price for each month within such period, unless prices were defined by contractual arrangements, excluding escalations based upon future conditions.
+Natural gas, oil and NGL prices are volatile and largely affected by worldwide production and consumption and are outside the control of management.

-Significant judgment is required by the Independent Consulting Petroleum Engineers in evaluating geological and engineering data used to estimate oil and natural gas reserves.
-Estimating reserves also requires the selection of inputs, including oil and natural gas price assumptions, future operating and capital costs assumptions and tax rates by jurisdiction, among others.
-Auditing the Company's DD&A calculations is especially complex because of the use of the work of the Independent Petroleum Consulting Engineers and the evaluation of management's determination of the inputs described above used by the engineers in estimating proved developed oil and natural gas reserves.
+Significant judgment is required by the Independent Consulting Petroleum Engineers in evaluating geological and engineering data used to estimate natural gas, oil and NGL reserves.
+Estimating reserves also requires the selection of inputs, including natural gas, oil and NGL price assumptions, operating and capital costs assumptions and tax rates by jurisdiction, among others.
+Auditing the Company's working interest properties DD&A calculations is especially complex because of the use of the work of the Independent Petroleum Consulting Engineers and the evaluation of management's determination of the inputs described above used by the engineers in estimating proved developed natural gas, oil and NGL reserves.

-How We Addressed the Matter in Our Audit We obtained an understanding, evaluated the design and tested the operating effectiveness of internal controls over the Company's process to calculate DD&A, including management's controls over the completeness and accuracy of the financial data provided to the engineers for use in estimating proved developed oil and natural gas reserves.
+How We Addressed the Matter in Our Audit We obtained an understanding, evaluated the design and tested the operating effectiveness of internal controls over the Company's process to calculate DD&A, including management's controls over the completeness and accuracy of the financial data provided to the engineers for use in estimating proved developed natural gas, oil and NGL reserves.

-Our audit procedures included, among others, evaluating the professional qualifications and objectivity of the Independent Petroleum Consulting Engineers used to prepare the oil and natural gas reserve estimates.
-In addition, in assessing whether we can use the work of the Independent Petroleum Consulting Engineers we evaluated the completeness and accuracy of the financial data and inputs described above used by the engineers in estimating proved oil and natural gas reserves by agreeing them to source documentation and we identified and evaluated corroborative and contrary evidence.
-We also tested the mathematical accuracy of the DD&A calculations, including comparing the proved developed oil and natural gas reserve amounts used in the calculations to the Company's reserve report.
+Our audit procedures included, among others, evaluating the professional qualifications and objectivity of the Independent Petroleum Consulting Engineers used to prepare the natural gas, oil and NGL reserve estimates.
+In addition, in assessing whether we can use the work of the Independent Petroleum Consulting Engineers we evaluated the completeness and accuracy of the financial data and inputs described above used by the engineers in estimating proved natural gas, oil and NGL reserves by agreeing them to source documentation and we identified and evaluated corroborative and contrary evidence.
+We also tested the mathematical accuracy of the DD&A calculations, including comparing the proved developed natural gas, oil and NGL reserve amounts used in the calculations to the Company's reserve report.